-(1) On August 2015, the Board of Directors approved a program for the Company to repurchase up to \$15 million of its outstanding ordinary shares, which program was thereafter approved by the Israeli court, pursuant to Israeli law on November 26, 2015.
+On August 2015, the Board of Directors approved a program for the Company to repurchase up to \$15 million of its outstanding ordinary shares, which program was thereafter approved by the Israeli court, pursuant to Israeli law on November 26, 2015.
 Share purchases will take place in open market transactions or in privately negotiated transactions and may be made from time to time depending on market conditions, share price, trading volume and other factors.
 Such purchases will be made in accordance with all applicable securities laws and regulations.
 The repurchase program does not require Allot to acquire a specific number of shares, and may be suspended from time to time or discontinued.
 The court approvals previously granted were each valid for a period of six months.
 During 2016, we repurchased a total of 0.8 million shares of our ordinary shares for approximately \$3.8 million at an average price of \$4.82 per share under this program.
+During 2017 we did not repurchase any additional outstanding ordinary shares.